Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Holding Roc's Core Crystal in his hand, Rex announced, "Well, we took it by force. **Just like you wanted us to.**"

 "Ugh!"
-The other kids felt scared too.
+The other kids felt defensive too.

 Rex exclaimed, "Titan's foot, **you're all barely** 10 years old. **Why are you stealing from people?**"